 Since 2011, TOBAM sponsors Amnesty International: donation of a share of profits generated from the Anti-Benchmark Emerging Markets Equity Fund.

-Human Rights Watch and Amnesty International share a common mission; to defend human rights worldwide and serve as leading partners in this global movement.
-Both organizations were originally established in the midst of the cold war, with the objective to defend political prisoners.
+Human Rights Watch and Amnesty International share a common mission; to defend human rights worldwide and serve in this global movement.
+Both organisms have been established in the midst of the cold war, with the objective to defend political prisoners.

 Both organizations apply the principles set out in the Universal Declaration of Human Rights, the International Humanitarian Law and other international human rights standards as a foundation for their work.

-We decided to support organizations whose sole objective is to promote human rights in the world.
+We decided to support organizations whose objective is to promote human rights in the world.

-Our engagement with Amnesty International and Human Rights Watch is core to our approach and representative of the way we consider our long-term investor’s responsibilities.
+Our engagement with Amnesty International and Human Rights Watch is key to our long-term approach and responsibility.

 TOBAM supports Amnesty International since the launch of the Anti-Benchmark Emerging Markets Equity strategy in 2011.

-Amnesty International is a global movement of more than 7 million people who campaign for a world where human rights are enjoyed by all.
-Amnesty International’s mission is to conduct research and take action to prevent and end grave abuses of all human rights – civil, political, social, cultural and economic.
-From freedom of expression and association to physical and mental integrity, from protection from discrimination to the right to housing – these rights are indivisible.
+Amnesty International is a global movement of more than 7 million people worldwide.
+Amnesty International’s mission is to conduct research and take action to prevent and end grave abuses – civil, political, social, cultural and economic.
+From freedom of expression and association to physical and mental integrity, from protection of discrimination to the right to housing – these rights are indivisible.

-Amnesty International is funded mainly by its membership and public donations.
-No funds are sought or accepted from governments for investigating and campaigning against human rights abuses.
+Amnesty International is funded by its membership and public donations.
+No funds are sought or accepted by governments for investigating and campaigning against human rights abuses.

-Human Rights Watch is known for the high quality of its research; for its strategic, targeted, high-level advocacy; for the independent reliability of their work, and for the impact they have on the lives of millions of people.
-The strength of Human Rights Watch is their influential membership, the “grasstops” advocacy—their ability to access world leaders and effect policy change.
+Human Rights Watch is known for the high quality of its research; for its strategic, targeted, high-level advocacy; for the independence of their work, and for the impact they have on the lives of millions of people.
+The strength of Human Rights Watch is their influential membership, the “fatstops” advocacy-their ability to access world leaders and effect change policy.

-TOBAM’s initiative with Human Rights Watch helps financing a mission in Ukraine, covering a wide range of issues: use of explosive weapons, landmines, monitoring of the humanitarian situation, illegal detentions and torture, freedom of speech, disappearances in Crimea.
+TOBAM’s initiative with Human Rights Watch, a range of issues: the use of explosive weapons, landmines, monitoring of the humanitarian situation, illegal detentions and torture, freedom of speech, and disappearances in Crimea.